ritikanathani/ritikanathani/README.md

  🔒 Protecting the digital realm with a strong arsenal of cybersecurity skills.
 Proficient in network security 🔒, ethical hacking 👾, and SIEM tools like Splunk 🕵️‍♂️.
  💡 Exploring the intersections of data, analytics, and security, constantly learning and adapting to the evolving tech landscape.
  📈 Uncovering insights from data with skills in data analytics, data visualization, and statistical analysis.
-Proficient in tools like Python 🐍, R 📊, and Tableau 📈.
+Proficient in tools like Python 🐍, and Tableau 📈.
  📊 Transforming data into gold with expertise in ETL, data warehousing, and data modeling.
 Proficient in SQL 📜, Python 🐍, Apache Spark ⚡, and more.
  🔌 Building resilient data pipelines with tools like Apache Airflow 🌬️, AWS Glue ☁️, and Kafka 📬.
 Making data flow seamlessly is my superpower.